Radio broadcaster Ed Ingles dies at 87

 “I didn’t have a job, I had an adventure and the reason for that was, when I got up at 2 o’ clock in the morning, I was happy to go to work,” Ingles said.
 “I felt I was a storyteller, scores are OK, but I wanted to be a storyteller.
 I wanted to come every morning with one or two good stories you can hang your hat on.
 If I could do that, either with tape or written copy, I was a happy camper.”

-Ingles had a profound effect on the students he taught at Hofstra and on its radio station WHRU.
+Ingles had a profound effect on the students he taught at Hofstra and on its radio station WRHU.

 Hofstra alum Shannon Bennett is a manager of affiliate relations for the CBS network and someone greatly influenced by Ingles.